Content on this page was generated by AI and has not been manually reviewed.

 • Performance: IPsec generally performs well on edge devices.
 OpenVPN can be more CPU-intensive but offers easier client distribution and some flexibility in TLS-based security.

-WireGuard on EdgeRouter X What is ghost vpn
+WireGuard on EdgeRouter X

 • WireGuard is efficient and easy to configure, but support on EdgeRouter X depends on firmware.
 If your EdgeOS version includes WireGuard, you can set up a simple peer-to-peer VPN with minimal configuration and strong performance.